skitourenguru/Routes/README.md

 6. Route identifiers are made unique by adding a region code at the end of the id.
 The region codes are documented in chapter B.
 7. The regions are merged.
 8. The routes are filtered by **length**, **target** end **type** (Skitour = 1).
 9. Attributes are added (**lit**: A hint about literature, in particular the editor Panico, **wildlife**: Distance to next nature protection area, **pop**: A popularity indicator, **adiff**: A difficulty grade automatically derived from terrain properties, **sri**: Standard rating indicators about the avalanche risk for 10 typical avalanche bulletins).
-If you need to know more abouzt these attributes, click on a route on [https://www.skitourenguru.com](https://www.skitourenguru.com).
+If you need to know more about these attributes, click on a route on [https://www.skitourenguru.com](https://www.skitourenguru.com).
 10. The route collection is verified.
 11. The vector file is converted into two raster formats.
 12. Finally the results are "published" on the Internet: